taiwbi/editorjs-advancedparagraph/README.md

 # Advanced Paragraph for Editorjs

-Adds text alignment and direction features to editorjs default paragraph block.
+Paragraph tool with alignment and RTL support for [Editorjs(https://editorjs.io)]

 ## Installation